-Wife campaigns for positive change in memory of late husbandPosted: Thursday 05 August 2021 at 12:58
+Wife campaigns for positive change in memory of late husbandPosted: Thursday 05 August 2021

 The wife of a late member of the Macular Society, who had dry age-related macular degeneration, is campaigning for better support for visually impaired patients in hospital.

 Pegi Shove has been working with two of her local hospitals to improve support for people with sight loss who are admitted to hospital, after she believes her husband wasn’t given the support he needed.

 She said those providing care to Paul, who sadly passed away last year, often assumed he had good sight, which left her husband vulnerable.